-Mites are ectoparasites that affect animals, including hamsters.
+Mites are nocturnal ectoparasites that affect animals, including hamsters.
 They feed off hamsters’ blood, dead skin cells, and oils (from the sebaceous glands), leading to skin redness, inflammation, and irritation.

 Mites can become dangerous to hamsters when left untreated because their fast-increasing numbers consume blood, making them suspectable to anemia, debilitation, and bacterial infection.